It's National Apprenticeships Week, and apprentice employment expert Sophie Hardwick gives us insight into why SMEs need to employ young people...

-Although the government has set a target of 3 million new apprenticeships by 2020, SMEs shouldn’t switch on to apprenticeships to help the government reach targets.
+Despite lofty government targets for apprenticeships, SMEs shouldn’t switch on to apprenticeships to help the government reach targets.
 They should wake up to apprenticeships because of all the great benefits they deliver.
 These are benefits SME owners and managers report time and time again when asked about their experiences of recruiting and employing apprentices.

 Benefits of employing young people

 Rob Drake-Knight runs Rapanui, an Isle of Wight clothing manufacturer with 20 employees, most of whom started out with the company as apprentices.
 The entrepreneur is keen to extol the virtues of apprenticeships and to counter the idea that inexperienced people can’t be extremely valuable to an ambitious SME.
 He says:

 There’s a perception that you have to be a certain age to take on particular responsibilities but I think that’s a complete myth.
 I don’t think age matters in any way.
 Young people can do amazing things.
 Rob Drake-Knight, Rapanui

 Young people coming in who want to learn from a zero skills base are great for us.
 Headhunting is very expensive and people don’t necessarily have the exact skills we require.
 It makes more sense to find young, enthusiastic people to fill the gaps.
 We’re not just training people to be tractor drivers anymore.
 We’re now training them in technical IT skills, as well as wider farming practices.
 Nigel Stewart, AC Gotham & Son